psu13/mutable-hakyll/posts/the-martinu-bug.md

 will not find it.

-But, the classical music albums (and to some extent jazz, as well) defeat this assumption by not putting enough metadata in the songs.
+But, the classical music albums (and to some extent jazz, as well) defeat this assumption by not putting enough useful metadata in the songs.
 The titles do not contain the composer.
 The main artist is usually the performer, and not the composer.
 The composer is shuttled off to its own field of the song record, which I assume is either not indexed at all, or not weighted heavily when evaluating the relevance of the search results.
 Here is a modest